MarkHoeber/tools-tech-syllabus/source/github.rst

 |Assignment|

-#. |GitHub - Join|.
+#. :xref:`GitHub Join`.

 #.
 Follow steps in |GitHub - Hello World|.

 #. |GitHub - Setup|.

-In addition, go to |GitHub - Issues| and introduce yourself and add your GitHub username in the appropriate threads.
+In addition, go to :xref:`GitHub Issues` and introduce yourself and add your GitHub username in the appropriate threads.

 Extra Credit
 ***********************